 In wintertime, there are no bridges across the Big Sur River and the loop may be inaccessible.

+The trail soon leaves the redwoods and breaks out into the sunshine, offering views of the ocean.
 At the highest point in the loop is a bench under a large tree.
-If the bench is not occupied this is an ideal place for lunch.
+If the bench isn’t occupied, this is an ideal place for lunch.
 The bench has a dramatic view north of coastal ranchland and Point Sur.
-Although you're only at an altitude of 1000 feet it feels much higher because the landscape is so low and flat.
+Although it’s only at an altitude of 1000 feet it feels much higher because the landscape is so low and flat.
 To the east, the rocky peak of Pico Blanco rises above the other mountains like a mini-Matterhorn.

-From the bench, the Panorama Trail begins a steep descent, at first following a dirt driveway.
+From the bench, the Panorama Trail begins a steep descent, at first running alongside a dirt driveway.
 A short spur leads to perhaps the best viewpoint of the entire hike, with coastal views to the north and south, although the views to the south are somewhat spoiled by a housing development.

-© 2006 David Baselt
+© 2006, 2013, 2018 David Baselt